 Alongside its commitment to patient care is Kaiser Permanente’s dedication to helping its communities.
-Through partnerships with diverse local organizations, Kaiser Permanente’s Community Benefit program addresses community health objectives and aids a number of civic and non-profit organizations such as safety net providers to strengthen health care services for the uninsured and underserved.
+Through partnerships with diverse local organizations, Kaiser Permanente’s Community Health program addresses community health objectives and aids a number of civic and non-profit organizations such as safety net providers to strengthen health care services for the uninsured and underserved.
 In addition, Kaiser Permanente promotes healthy habits at neighborhood schools and hosts a weekly farmers market.

 Appointment and Advice Call Center:

 The Media Relations staff at Kaiser Permanente is happy to help local news media with their inquiries.